 Payment for Secondary Recruitment.
 It is permissible to allow this form of recruitment for studies by providing cash, gift certificates or other incentives to subjects to promote their aid in recruiting new individual subjects into studies.
+Such practices are allowable.
 The incentive to any subject should be picked with moderation, with justice and autonomy being considered.
 The level or amount of the incentive should be based on current local norms and must be approved by the IRB.